DFE-Digital/dfe-reference-data/docs/lists_equality_and_diversity.md

 Disabilities and health conditions

 These items are intended to be referenced from a multiple-value field.
 The opt-out option is exclusive; if used, no other values can be used.
-The absence of any options in the multiple-value field is to be interpreted as the user having no disabilities.
+The absence of any options in the multiple-value field is to be interpreted as the user having no disabilities or health conditions affecting daily life.

 Owner: Register team.